PatrickMaiyer/Portapack_Wiki/File-manager.md

 - Capture files (.C16) will have a "partner" .TXT file containing metadata.
 Renaming or deleting one of the pair will prompt the same action to be applied to the other.

 ## Known folders
+- APRS - holds captures from the APRS app.
-- AUDIO - holds captures from the Audio app
+- AUDIO - holds captures from the Audio app.
-- CAPTURES - holds captures from the Capture app
+- CAPTURES - holds captures from the Capture app.
 - LOGS - holds logs from various apps like Pocsag and Radiosnde.

 ## Known Issues